Candy Agbane

 Candy Augustine Agbane (born 22 December 1996) is a Nigerian professional footballer who last played as a winger for Bangladesh Premier League club Chittagong Abahani.

 Club career

-Ikorodu United
+Early career

 He began his career in the Ikorodu United F.C. in Nigeria Premier League.

-Yenicami Ağdelen

 In August 2016, Agbane joined Süper Lig club Yenicami Ağdelen on a two-year deal.

-Lefke TSK (loan)
+Lefke TSK and MŠK Tesla Stropkov

 He joined Lefke TSK in September 2017.
 After a successful loan spell, he joined the Northern Cyprus club on a permanent deal.

-MŠK Tesla Stropkov

-On 3 March 2019, Agbane signed for Slovakian 3.
+On 3 March 2019, Agbane signed for Slovak 3.
 Liga side Stropkov at the start of the 2019–2020.

-Lefke TSK

 After a season in Slovakia, he returned to Lefke TSK in January 2020.

 Chittagong Abahani

 After a very short spell at Mesarya SK, Candy signed for Bangladesh Premier League club Chittagong Abahani as mid-season signing in April, 2022.
 It was his first ever club from Asia.
 He scored 4 goals and provided 4 assists in 10 appearances for the club in first season.
 He scored once and assisted once in the last match of the season.
 In August 2022, Candy signed a contract extension with Ctg Abahani for 2022–23 season.
 However, he was goalless in the following season and left the club after picking up a season-long injury in the mid-season.